selimslab/selimslab.github.io/_posts/ideas/startup/2020-1-2-startup.md

 creates tension, urgency, desire in persona’s mind

-## UVP vs USP
+## 	Unique
-Every brand has something
-unique about it that makes it
-distinctive (UVP).

-This unique
-element could be turned into a benefit and used as a propositon to sell the brand (USP).
+Your unique value proposition is what makes you different

+Package it in a unique sales proposition

 ## user interview
-1. Create a find list

-2. Create topic map
+1. a topic map

-3. Find opener questions
+3.  opener questions

-4. Rehearse the interview
+4. rehearse

-Main interview challenge =
-Get past surface-level to a
-discussion with substance
+Get past surface-level to a discussion with substance

-Best interview
-contains a Story
+Best interviews contain a story,

-about recent and specific
+about a recent and specific experience
-experience

 ## Market